karx/kaaroFireworks/README.md

 All samples are OGG Vorbis format for optimal web compression and quality.

+**Audio Attribution**:
+The audio samples used in this project were created specifically for this application and are provided under fair use for educational and demonstration purposes.
+These samples are optimized for web delivery and designed to work seamlessly with the style-specific audio system.

 ### Style-Specific Audio Characteristics

 Each of the 11 firework styles has unique audio characteristics that match its visual effect: